Our Budget Consultation 2025/26 is now live. -

 How we work with you

-Volunteers should know exactly what is required, how the task should be done.
-Due to the differing nature of volunteers the Headteacher will ensure that the volunteer has been issued with a description of their roles.
+Due to the differing nature of volunteers the headteacher will ensure that the volunteer has been issued with a description of their roles.
 This will be drawn up in full consultation with the volunteer.
 This will clearly state:

 Parents as Volunteers

-Education and Learning Directorate are keen to promote Parental Involvement and Engagement in our schools and one way to do this is to promote this through supporting parents as volunteers in schools.
-Some of these opportunities have been identified as supporting schools with communication - working on school newsletters, websites or supporting social and celebration events.
+Some of the opportunities that have been identified include supporting schools with communication - working on school newsletters, websites or supporting social and celebration events.
 Skills sharing - supporting with pre/post school clubs and activities, careers events and supporting learning in specialist areas such as supporting classroom reading or library developments or attending educational visits.
-In addition, it is important to note that when a parent is volunteering and their own child is present, they should leave matters of discipline to the school staff and should not attempt to discipline their own child.

 Parents as Volunteers